playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 I know that many of you will look through this layout and assume that this was trivial knowledge to come up with.
 After all, after putting this into place I found some alternatives like [Bulletproof React](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md) that outlines similar.

-But I didn't start with Bulletproof React or any other baseline - most of this was came up with on-the-fly during rapid prototype implementation after seeing some challenges in other React codebases I'd worked in.
+But I didn't start with Bulletproof React or any other baseline - most of this was come up with on-the-fly during rapid prototype implementation after seeing some challenges in other React codebases I'd worked in.
 It was only through experimentation, trial and error, and experience that I came to the patterns outlined here.

 Despite the long road to a short story, I'm grateful to've thought of this pattern.
 After all, [Steve Jobs himself said in 1998](https://www.bbc.com/news/world-us-canada-15195448):